dmorton63/QARMA/docs/AI_COMMAND_PREDICTOR.md

-# QuantumOS - AI Command Prediction System
+# QARMA - AI Command Prediction System

 ## Phase 1 Implementation Complete ✓

 ### Overview
 The AI Command Prediction System implements intelligent caching and prediction for command execution.
-This is the first phase of the QuantumOS AI integration vision.
+This is the first phase of the QARMA AI integration vision.

 ### Features Implemented